JohnAD/turn_based_game/README.md

-# *turn_based_game* Framework
+# *turn_based_game* Game-rule Engine

 This framework encapsulates the critical information (rules) needed for playing or simulating a turn-based game.

-A turn-based game is any game with:
+A turn-based game is any game

-* two or more players
+* with two or more players,
-* only one player plays at a time
+* where only one player plays at a time, and
-* the players take turns playing (it need not be round-robin, but that is the most common method)
+* the players take turns playing (it need not be round-robin, but that is the most common method).

-This library also assumes:
+This library also assumes that

-* all the players are playing by the same rules
+* all the players are playing by the same rules,
-* a single "move" is made for each player's turn
+* a single "move" is made for each player's turn,
-    * it can be complex set of actions involving many pieces, but a single _choice_ is made for that complex set
+    * (it can be complex set of actions involving many pieces, but a single _choice_ is made for that complex set)
-    * the game can be written to allow "skip turn" as a valid "move"
+    * (the game can be written to allow "skip turn" as a valid "move"), and
-* the player's turn is over after the move is made and applied
+* the player's turn is over after the move is made.

 Some common turn-based games: Checkers, Reversi, Chess, Stratego, Connect 4.